giankdiluvi/giankdiluvi.github.io/index.md

 ## Research interests

-I am mostly interested in developing algorithms for Bayesian inference over discrete variables.
+I am mostly interested in Bayesian methods and modelling.
-This includes general-purpose methods for this setting but also specialized algorithms for specific types of discrete structures, such as directed acyclic graphs in causal discovery.
+My master's and early PhD research broadened our ability to estimate Bayesian models with some common dreadful traits: multimodality, heavy-tailedness, and discrete parameters.
+More recently, I am working on developing novel Bayesian item response theory models to measure the impact of classroom interventions on student outcomes.

 I am also interested in statistical education, and particularly in finding ways to improve and expand